w-mccarty/PyRSScraper/README.md

 # PyRSScraper
-RSS scraper with pre-tagged html output designed to be easily formatted and embedded
+RSS scraper with pre-tagged html output designed to be easily formatted, e

 **Requires: